How to Make your Own Dry Shampoo Powder (Natural DIY recipe)

 Most of the recipes I browsed called for a wide range of ingredients such as: baking soda, cornstarch powder, arrowroot powder, hair color powder, cocoa powder, bentonite clay, kaolin clay, charcoal powder, baby powder, and a variety of essential oils.

 For the spray versions, most contained alcohol, which (like propane) I wanted to keep out of my DIY dry shampoo recipe.
-It only makes dry skin worse.
+It contributes to the dry scalp issue.

-I figured all that was really necessary was some type of powder to absorb the oil; cocoa powder for color, and essential oils for smell and scalp benefits.
+I figured all that was really necessary was some type of powder to absorb the oil; cocoa powder for color, and essential oils for scent and scalp benefits.

 Tapioca flour (also called tapioca starch) is something I started using in my kitchen lately as a healthier alternative to cornstarch, so I decided it would be the powder base for my recipe.